 Every time you change the channel in an SDV system, your set-top box engages in a complex digital conversation with the SDV network.
 Press play to learn more.

-To learn more about switched digital video and related topics, follow the links on the next page.
+To learn more about switched digital video and related topics, follow the links below.